Access for external users

 Users who do not possess a Hope ID card that visit during access periods will be required to show the relevant ID card for their category, as indicated above.
 If this is forgotten, another form of ID, preferably with a photograph, and they will be required to sign into the building.

-All users are expected to abide by the Library Rules and Regulations.
+All users are expected to abide by the Code of Considerate Behaviour.
 Anyone who does not abide by these may have their membership and access withdrawn.

 Although external users are welcome, the library’s main focus is to support the students and staff of Liverpool Hope University and so not all facilities are available to externals.
 For example, access to computers, online resources, printing and photocopying, or use of group study spaces and study carrels, is reserved for Liverpool Hope users.

 You may bring children when visiting the library but they should only be in the library for short periods of time, for example to collect or return some books and should avoid the Silent and Quiet Study areas.
-An adult must be supervising the child at all times and under 16 year olds must leave the library by 9pm.
+An adult must be supervising the child at all times, and under 16s must leave the library by 9pm.
 If the child is disturbing other library users you could be asked to leave the library.

 If you require any further information or advice please contact: